cjneely10/MetaSanity/README.md

 #### Citations

-Running a pipeline will output a bibtex citation file and sample in-text citations for use in academic writing and research.
+Running a pipeline will output a sample citation file for use in academic writing and research.
 Users are highly recommended to cite all items that are output in this file.

 #### Config default files